Arnauld/Curriculum/readme.markdown

 * understand how to manipulate XML through scala: read, write, xpath, merge...
 * since XML support is builtin in scala.
 A lot of data navigation issues is detected early at compilation.

+### Message and Queue

+Message is a localized support the notificatin within the application.
+Currently the message queue is a one for all, with in-memory persistance.
+Plan is to add support for a standard queue system such as ActiveMQ (RabbitMQ would have been well suitable but it lacks an embedded support in Java).

+Messages are regulary polled within javascript 'cluster.js' and logged.
+Type of message is used for icon rendering through css.

 ### Cluster

 Cluster support includes

 * Simulation of node start by starting embedded netty server
+* Round robin job distribution among started node

+Plan is to move the cluster nodes and job queue to zookeeper.

 ## Roadmap